 (This post may contain affiliate links.
 I earn a small percentage on purchases made through these links, at no additional cost to you.
 I greatly appreciate the love!)

-As a mother of four boys, I have of course run into a bed-wetter and one that night time trained without delay.
-I treated them both the same, used the same potty training incentives, same bed time routine… so what happened here?
+As a mother of four boys, I have had a bed-wetter (or two, or three) and one that night-time trained without delay.
+I treated them all the same, used the same potty training incentives, same bed time routine… everything was the same!
+So what happened here?
 NOTHING HAPPENED.
-Nothing is “WRONG” – our boys are just individuals and as I tell them both “we all learn different things at different times – when we are ready!”
+Nothing is “WRONG” – our boys are just individuals and as I tell them: “we all learn different things at different times – when we are ready!”

 - Most children are potty trained by 4 years old.